How data processing of deceased persons in regulated under the GDPR and the laws of France, Germany, and Italy? Let’s discuss it in iConsumer.

 Mount Eerie is the pseudonym of the American songwriter Phil Elverum, that published a lot of indie-rock music over the last fifteen years.
 “Real Death” is the opening track of the superb album “A Crow Looked at Me” (2017), that documents the tragic moments that Elverum faced after the death of his wife, Geneviève Castrée.

 Death has always been a tricky subject in law too.
 As is well known, civil law successfully regulates – with tricky provisions, indeed – what comes after the decease of a person, protecting the goods of a person from the different needs of his successors.
-In more recent times, when the digital revolution became reality and social media platforms spread all over the world, we started thinking about digital death.
+In more recent times, when the digital revolution became a reality, and social media platforms spread all over the world, we started thinking about digital death.
 In other words, we began to wonder about the fate of the bonfire of data and information we share every day when we’re gone.

 Two precedents: the French Data Protection Act and a recent Facebook case in Germany

 In France, from 2016 individuals can regulate the processing of their data after their death.
 According to art.
 40(1) of the French Data Protection Act, individuals can give to data controllers general or specific indications about the retention, erasure, and communication of their personal data after their decease.
 Within such signs, the data subject can identify a person that will be in charge of ensuring their correct implementation, too.